-The designed nourishment would require approximately 24,000 cubic yards of sand to widen the beach by an average of 37 feet.
-Offshore geophysical investigations have identified two sand deposits near the project site containing up to 68,000 cubic yards of sand.
+The designed nourishment required approximately 24,000 cubic yards of sand to widen the beach by an average of 37 feet.
+Offshore geophysical investigations identified two sand deposits near the project site containing up to 68,000 cubic yards of sand.
 Samples from the offshore deposits were shown to be compatible with the existing beach sand.

 SEI’s work also included preparation and coordination of an environmental assessment, and Federal and State permit applications.
 Environmental coordination included Fish and Wildlife Coordination Act requirements; Endangered Species Act, Section 7 consultation; Clean Water Act, Section 404 evaluation; National Historic Preservation Act coordination; Clean Water Act, Section 401 Water Quality Certification; and Coastal Zone Management Consistency Certification.